In this post

 Worldwide Clinical Trials, a major contract research organization involved with COVID-19 trials, announced it will conduct phase II/III studies of CardiolRx, an ultra-pure, extra-strength cannabidiol formula that is THC-free and taken orally.
 Cardiol released the results of its phase I study in December, which assessed the safety of CardiolRx in adults, showing it to be well-tolerated, with no adverse effects reported.

-Phase II and III, which will include 422 hospitalized COVID-19 patients, is designed to further investigate the safety and effectiveness of CardiolRx, this time with a primary focus on COVID-19 patients who have a prior history or are at risk of developing cardiovascular disease.
+Phase II and III, which will include 422 hospitalized COVID-19 patients, are designed to further investigate the safety and effectiveness of CardiolRx, this time with a primary focus on COVID-19 patients who have a prior history or are at risk of developing cardiovascular disease.
 Cardiol hopes the findings will provide invaluable data about CardiolRx’s potential to offer therapeutic treatment for inflammatory heart disease and heart failure thanks to the cannabinoids in its formula, which have been shown to offer anti-inflammatory effects and could reduce mortality in COVID-19 patients with cardiovascular complications.

 [POTENTIAL COVID TREATMENT] Development of CBD Sol-Gel Nasal Spray Underway